History of Minneapolis: Bigotry and corruption

 Around the early 20th century, bigotry took hold in Minneapolis, sometimes persisting for many decades— even to the present time.
 Sometimes it was shorter-lived.
 In 1910, and soon copied by other developers, a Minneapolis developer created restrictive covenants in his deeds that were prohibitive for certain races and ethnic groups, preventing minorities from owning or leasing these properties.
 State law in 1953 and the federal Fair Housing Act of 1968 prohibited discrimination, however restrictions against minorities were still found in many Minneapolis deeds as of 2017.

 Minneapolis was known for anti-Semitism beginning in the 1880s and through the 1950s.
 The city was described as "the capital of anti-Semitism in the United States" in 1946 by Carey McWilliams and in 1959 by Gunther Plaut.
 At that time the city's Jews were excluded from membership in many organizations, faced employment discrimination, and were considered unwelcome residents in some neighborhoods.
 Jews in Minneapolis were also not allowed to buy homes in certain neighborhoods of Minneapolis.
 In the 1940s a lack of anti-Semitism was noted in the Midwest with the exception of Minneapolis.
 McWilliams noted in 1946 the lack of anti-Semitism in neighboring Saint Paul.

+In February 1915, African-American members of the local NAACP protested showings of The Birth of a Nation, an epic silent film which portrayed Black Americans through racial stereotypes and Ku Klux Klan members as heroes.
+By October 1915, the Elliot Sherman Film Company gained the rights to the film and The Birth of a Nation began showing in Minnesota.
+Minneapolis mayor Wallace G. Nye had preemptively banned the film from local theaters, because of its controversial nature.
+However, legal battles between Nye and local businessmen ensued.
+Nye consulted various minority groups, who recommended he drop the ban, although none of the people consulted were African-American.
+Nye agreed, and theaters began showing the film as scheduled on October 31.
+On November 19, the Minnesota Supreme Court upheld the Hennepin County District Court's decision to allow screenings of the movie, despite protests by Black and white demonstrators.